 It’s the latest culmination of Nike’s circular design ethos, as part of the brand’s wider Move to Zero journey towards a zero carbon, zero waste future.
-Again, there are so, so many things Nike can do from here, in regards to sustainability, but we love to see where they’re headed.
+Again, there are so many things Nike can do from here.
+Especially in regards to sustainability and with regard to the conditions of its garment makers, but we’re intrigued to see where they’re headed.

 Air VaporMax 2020 FlyKnit, $290 from Nike.

-Another label taking inspiration from ’90s staples and reworking vintage garments is the incredible Frankie Collective.
+Another label taking inspiration from ’90s staples and reworking vintage garments are Frankie Collective.
 If you’ve got a taste for reworked brands but aren’t too handy with a sewing machine, we’d suggest taking a scroll through their offering.
-Their designs centre on salvaging vintage garments that would otherwise end up in a landfill and all of their textile scraps are recycled and repurposed to eliminate textile waste.
+Their designs centre on salvaging vintage garments that would otherwise end up in a landfill.
+All of their textile scraps are also recycled and repurposed to minimise textile waste.

 Vintage Rework Nike Mini Handle Bag, $113.47 from Frankie Collective.

 Most Prominent Co. is a sustainable streetwear brand based in Los Angeles with roots from Japan and Peru.
 Each item they make includes details on the material’s source, where the garment was sewn, and where the final item was printed.

 Cropped Service Uniform Shirt, $100 from Most Prominent Co.